What is it?

 - Review the list of participating faculty members.

 - Talk with the faculty member you are interested in working with and request a letter of support to accompany your application.

-- Submit the application to the Associate Dean for Research in the College of Nursing (HPNP Room 2201, Office for Research Support).
+- Submit the application to Amanda Goldsmith (HPNP Room 2201, Office for Research Support).